christophevg/human-parser-generator/README.md

 * A trivial example of a small subset of the Pascal language can be parsed.
 * The generator is capable of generating a parser for its own EBNF-like definition language, which means its self-hosting (see also below for more information on this feature).
-* A parser for a more complex grammar for Cobol record definitions (aka Copybooks) is capable of parsing a set of example Copybooks and outputs an nice corresponding parser.
+* A parser for a more complex grammar for Cobol record definitions (aka Copybooks) is capable of parsing a set of example Copybooks and outputs a nice corresponding parser.

 Since then I've started working on improving things that didn't turn out the way I wanted or expected:

 * The emitted generator became less _human_ with more complex grammars, such as the one for Cobol Copybooks.
 Especially the nested `try { ... } catch { ... }` blocks were no longer nice on the eye and hard to read.
 So I started implementing an inner-DSL.
+See below for more info.
+* Error reporting was not so "useful".
+Towards `v1.1` I'm aiming for much improved error reporting.
 See below for more info.

 ## Example